saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 I scroll to the end of that list, click “Add”, then choose a device and type in the address I want that thing to have.

-The server I’m installing Saltbox on is “random”, and I’ve assigned it 192.168.1.11.
+The server I’m installing Saltbox on is named “random”, and I’ve assigned it 192.168.1.11.
+The "MAC Address" is an identifier built into the the piece of hardware; typically you'll choose that from a list of connected devices.

   ![](../../../images/chaz-guides/address-reservation-02.png)